-In 1749 Andrew Fletcher wrote, "Arms are the only true badges of liberty.
+http://www.constitution.org/cmt/burgh/burgh.htmNo kingdom can be secured otherwise than by arming the people.
 The possession of arms is the distinction between a freeman and a slave.
-He who has nothing, and belongs to another, must be defended by him, and needs no arms: but he who thinks he is his own master, and has anything he may call his own, ought to have arms to defend himself and what he possesses, or else he lives precariously and at discretion. â€" James Burgh, Political Disquisitions: Or, an Enquiry into Public Errors, Defects, and Abuses [London, 1774-1775].
+He, who has nothing, and who himself belongs to another, must be defended by him, whose property he is, and needs no arms.
+But he, who thinks he is his own master, and has what he can call his own, ought to have arms to defend himself, and what he possesses; else he lives precariously, and at discretion. â€" James Burgh, Political Disquisitions: Or, an Enquiry into Public Errors, Defects, and Abuses [London, 1774-1775].

 Burgh was an English whig who made a significant contribution to free speech doctrine is this Political Disquisitions.
 Many of his other writings contributed in other areas such as educational reform.
 Thomas Jefferson included the work with other writings in a course of recommended reading for James Madison and James Monroe, and in 1803, while Jefferson was President, he "urged" the work on Congress.
 The book was popular among American colonists and became a source of inspiration for American Revolutionists.